GoogleChrome/developer.chrome.com/site/en/docs/webstore/manage/index.md

 The impressions metrics track the number of users that discover your extension while searching or browsing the Chrome Web Store.
-An impression occurs when your extension is featured in any collections or direct visits to your store item.
+An impression occurs when your extension is featured in any collection or direct visits to your store item.

 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/Hu4dskyv3lIOuYB0qpv0.png", alt="daily impressions
 statistics chart", width="800", height="299" %}